sendgrid/docs/source/Classroom/Send/When_Emails_Are_Sent/can_i_stop_a_send_in_progress.md

 Simply, navigate to your [Campaigns page](https://sendgrid.com/marketing_campaigns/ui/campaigns).
 Click the action cog next to the campaign you want to undschedule and select **Unschedule**.

 ![]({{root_url}}/images/cancel_campaign_4.png)

+{% anchor h3 %}
+Using the API
+{% endanchor %}

+{% anchor h4 %}
+Deleting a Campaign
+{% endanchor %}

+You can delete a campaign by making the following API call where `{campaign_id}` is the ID of the campaign you want to stop.
+A successful deletion will return a 204.

+{% apiv3example delete DELETE https://api.sendgrid.com/v3/campaigns/{campaign_id} %}
+{% v3response %}
+  HTTP/1.1 204
+{% endv3response %}
+{% endapiv3example %}

+{% anchor h4 %}
+Unscheduling a Campaign
+{% endanchor %}

+You can unschedule a campaign by making the following API call where `{campaign_id}` is the ID of the campaign you want to unschedule.
+A successful unschedule will return a 204. **You cannot unschedule campaigns that are already in the process of being sent.
+You should instead cancel or delete the campaign.**

+{% apiv3example delete DELETE https://api.sendgrid.com/v3/campaigns/{campaign_id}/schedules %}
+{% v3response %}
+  HTTP/1.1 204
+{% endv3response %}
+{% endapiv3example %}